top of page

 The DITO app on a tablet being demonstrated by me at an event

-UXCENTRIC collaborated on a DITO open source project with OpusVL, a software development agency, to transform NHS care by enabling more effective and lower-cost digital systems to better support clinical care.
+UXCENTRIC collaborated on a DITO open-source project with OpusVL, a software development agency, to transform NHS care by enabling more effective, lower-cost digital systems that better support clinical care.

-The brief was to digitise the nursing observation forms onto a tablet application to increase accuracy, reduce workload and errors.
+The brief was to digitise the nursing observation forms into a tablet application to increase accuracy, reduce workload, and reduce errors.

 We demonstrated to stakeholders, including the NHS, that the project will continue to expand the experience and look to integrate with other systems to improve patient care.

-Thereafter, collaborators came together to develop solutions in an open-source environment for COVID-19 to help the health service and improve patient care.
+Thereafter, collaborators came together to develop open-source solutions for COVID-19 to support the health service and improve patient care.

 I would highly recommend using UXCENTRIC, particularly in the automotive space.